SanYattsu/Data_Science_Projects/Yandex_Courseworks/Production_Сosts_Optimization/README.md

 # Metallurgical Plant Production Costs Optimization

-## Project Description
+## Goals

-* **EDA**.
-Processing of anomalies, omissions and generation of new features based on the available data.
-Compilation of a single dataframe with the key index.
-* **Modeling**.
-Splitting into test and training samples.
-Drawing up a pipeline and calculating the target on several models.
-* **Debugging**.
-Feature correction, cross-validation and selection of hyperparameters for the best model.
-Checking on the constant model sklearn.dummy.DummyRegressor.
-* **Drawing up a report**.
-Determination of the main features that affect the temperature.
+- Optimize the production costs of a metallurgical plant by reducing electricity consumption at the stage of steel processing.
+- Build a model that predicts the steel temperature at the final stage.

 ## Data

-* data_arc.csv - electrode data;
+- data_arc.csv - electrode data;
-* ata_bulk.csv - data on the supply of bulk materials (volume);
+- ata_bulk.csv - data on the supply of bulk materials (volume);
-* data_bulk_time.csv - data on the supply of bulk materials (time);
+- data_bulk_time.csv - data on the supply of bulk materials (time);
-* data_gas.csv - data on alloy gas purge;
+- data_gas.csv - data on alloy gas purge;
-* data_temp.csv - temperature measurement results;
+- data_temp.csv - temperature measurement results;
-* data_wire.csv - data on wire materials (volume);
+- data_wire.csv - data on wire materials (volume);
-* data_wire_time.csv - data on wire materials (time).
+- data_wire_time.csv - data on wire materials (time).

 ## Libraries used